AndroidArenaAgent/AndroidArena/trajectory/README.md

 ## Trajectory

-This folder contains HTML visualization examples of trajectory.
+This folder contains HTML and PDF visualization examples of trajectory.

 1. Add a new city Beijing to World Clock in Google Clock